 Which director do you admire the most?

-There were many great directors, such as William Wyler who was a superb director, but it really was Orson Welles who changed everything for everybody and it certainly affected me.
+There were many great directors, such as William Wyler.
+He was a superb director, but it really was Orson Welles who changed everything for everybody, and it certainly affected me.
 I tried to emulate what Orson did [with “Citizen Kane”].
-Everybody tried to make their films look like as if they were made by Orson Welles, who was known as the acknowledged and revered king of moviemakers.
-He had a wonderful technique and when I was able to make two pictures with him—two in a row, “Compulsion” and “Crack in the Mirror” —I was very thrilled.
+Everybody tried to make their films look as if they were made by Orson Welles, who was known as the acknowledged and revered king of moviemakers.
+He had a wonderful technique, and when I was able to make two pictures with him—two in a row, “Compulsion” and “Crack in the Mirror” —I was very thrilled.
 We got along very well.
-When I told him I thought “Citizen Kane” was the best film ever made, he actually blushed, he seemed slightly embarrassed and he thanked me for saying that.
-But I didn’t say it to flatter him, I meant it.
+When I told him I thought “Citizen Kane” was the best film ever made, he actually blushed, he seemed slightly embarrassed, and he thanked me for saying that.
+But I didn’t say it to flatter him.
+I meant it.
 As it turned out, Orson was his own worst enemy.
-He really knocked himself out of the business and he regretted that very much.
-He ignored the studios, didn’t care about the timing and the budget—sometimes he spent a lot of money—so in the end the studios became very wary and decided he wouldn’t be working for them anymore: they simply couldn’t afford him.
+He really knocked himself out of the business, and he regretted that very much.
+He ignored the studios, didn’t care about the timing and the budget—sometimes he spent a lot of money—so in the end, the studios became very wary and decided he wouldn’t be working for them anymore.
+They simply couldn’t afford him.

 What do you think of his performances in “Compulsion” and “Crack in the Mirror”?